tr-igem/esmuflily/docs/internals.md

 *   (ekm-number->list STYLE NUMBER)

-    Return a list with the digit symbols or with SYM-NUM for NUMBER according to the number table STYLE in the type table `number`.
+    Return a list with the digit symbols or with SYMBOL-NUM for NUMBER according to the number table STYLE in the type table `number`.

 *   (ekm-assq TABLE KEY)